Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt4-retaliation.md

 Yan frowned. "…Then why teach it?"

 "Because stories are tools.
-Daniel taught me that, and it’s one of those things that’s so...when he said it, it made me wonder how I never figured it out myself.
-And...you know how sometimes you need to have one tool to make *another* tool, or to go with that tool to make it work?"
+Daniel taught me that, and it’s one of those things that’s so... when he said it, it made me wonder how I never figured it out myself.
+And... you know how sometimes you need to have one tool to make *another* tool, or to go with that tool to make it work?"

 Vemik nodded.
 He knew *all* about tools.